Mark Hunter (politician): Parliamentary roles

 Mark Hunter served as Liberal Democrat Deputy Chief Whip in the Coalition Government from 2010 until his resignation in 2014.

 From the election of Nick Clegg as leader of the Liberal Democrats in December 2007 to the 2010 general election, Hunter served as Clegg's Parliamentary Private Secretary (PPS) and the party's Transport Spokesman in the Commons.

 Prior to this, Hunter had been a member of the Shadow Foreign Affairs team in 2007, Shadow Home Affairs team in 2006 and Shadow ODPM team in 2005.

 Hunter was a member of the Business, Enterprise and Regulatory Reform Committee which replaced the Trade and Industry Select Committee (of which he was also a member) in November 2007.
 By virtue of sitting on the BERR committee, Hunter was also a member of the Quadripartite Committee on Strategic Export Controls.

 In 2009 he tabled an early day motion to save payments by cheque which were due to be phased out.

 2015 general election

 Mary Robinson defeated Mark Hunter with a majority of 6,453 on a 16.1% swing from the Liberal Democrats to the Conservatives.
 Hunter said that "sometimes you have to accept that you can't swim against the national tide."

 2017 general election

 Mark Hunter failed to regain his seat in the Cheadle constituency during the 2017 general election.

 Return to Stockport Council

 Hunter re-joined Stockport Metropolitan Borough Council after winning election to the Cheadle Hulme South ward in 2016.
 He subsequently replaced Iain Roberts as leader of the Liberal Democrat Group, and opposition leader, in June 2017.

 Following the 2022 local elections he was elected as the leader of the council, ousting Labour's Elise Wilson.

+In March 2025 Hunter announced that he would step down as the council's leader in May.
+He will continue to serve as a backbench councillor following his resignation.